input-output-hk/plutus-pioneer-program/code/week01/README.md

 After a little while, you will see the simulator view.

-Towards the top of the page you will see the slots that are relevant to the simulation, that is, the slots where an action occured.
+Towards the top of the page you will see the slots that are relevant to the simulation, that is, the slots where an action occurred.
 Here we see that these are slots 1,2,3,4 and 20.

 Slot zero is not caused by our contract, it is the Genesis transaction that sets up the initial balances of the wallets.
 There are three outputs for this transaction.